Finance your upfront costs with a Community Seconds mortgage

 The interest rate is zero, and repayment is deferred.
-You pay only if you rent out or sell the property.
+You pay only if you rent out, sell, or refinance the home.

-This program does require the buyer to make a down payment of five percent.
+This program does require the buyer to make a down payment of 5 percent.
 Grants or gifts can equal 2.5 percent, and 2.5 percent must come from the borrower’s own funds.